topcue/mips-disassembler/README.md

   - [Overview](#overview)
   - [Getting Started](#getting-started)
   - [Usage](#Usage)
-## About this project
-A (very small and cute) project to disassemble MIPS instructions based on format parsing.

 ## Overview
+- A (very small and cute) project to disassemble MIPS instructions based on format parsing.
 - One of the homeworks in the **Computer Structure subject** was to manually analyze the format of MIPS instructions.
 And I came to implement this tool.
 - This project parses the hex value of the 32-bit instruction corresponding to the **MIPS code**, **analyzes the format**, and **disassembles it**.